 If you are a beginner blogger and have just installed the latest version of WordPress today, your text editor is different from the one described below.
-With the new WordPress 5.0. update appeared a new WordPress block editor called Gutenberg.
-You can read about its features, advantages and possibilities in the article: The new WordPress block editor (Gutenberg).
+With the new WordPress 5.0. the update appeared a new WordPress block editor called Gutenberg.
+You can read about its features, advantages, and possibilities in the article: The new WordPress block editor (Gutenberg).

 The following post applies to the classic WordPress editor.

 10 Steps How to write your first blog post.

 1. Login to WordPress